 Cupping is becoming very popular among physical therapists and sports doctors for its many healing benefits.
 Small dome-shaped glass cups are used to create a vacuum and then are quickly and painlessly placed on the skin.
 It feels like a suction cup!
 By creating high tension inside the cup, the surrounding muscle tissue is forced to release.
 It also creates space between your skin and muscle tissue thereby increasing circulation, breaking up scar tissue and fascia, and removing toxins.
 Cupping can leave a light red to dark purple mark at the cupping site.
 This is a normal reaction and is simply blood under the surface of the skin.
 These marks will fade after one day to a little over a week.

 Muscle imbalances lead to poor movement.
 Poor movement leads to injuries.
 As a Corrective Exercise Specialist (CES) from the National Academy of Sports Medicine, Brenda enjoys giving her patients stretches and exercises to safely and effectively speed their healing time and decrease the risk of re-injury.
 Knowing when to stretch, how to stretch, and what muscles to strengthen will effectively get you back to top health.
-Get out your foam rollers and thera-canes, we’re going to move some fascia.

-Chinese Herbs and Nutrition
+Chinese Herbs, Supplements, and Nutrition